Non-equilibrium Theoretical Framework and Universal Design Principles of Oscillation-Driven Catalysis

+This letter presents a theoretical framework for oscillation-pumped anomalous catalysis.
+It explains why, under rapid environmental oscillation, certain catalysts demonstrate anomalous behavior that can never be achieved in stationary environments.
+The theory geometrically illustrates the underlying mechanisms of a diverse set of anomalous behavior, including inverted (or enhanced) effective thermodynamic driving force, enhanced (or inverted) reaction turnover frequency, and even manipulation of catalytic selectivity.
+Additionally, the theory can be applied to the rapid oscillation of an arbitrary environmental parameter, including but not limited to temperature, electric field, pressure, light intensity, etc. This work significantly expands the scope of our previous work on temperature-oscillation-induced catalytic inversion \cite{Zhang2022-iq}.

+This letter provides a \emph{universal design principle} of oscillation-pumped anomalous performances.
+Furthermore, this letter introduces a novel control-conjugate landscape description of catalytic reactions, where the reaction rate's dependence on an arbitrary environmental parameter is expressed by exponential forms that resemble the celebrated Arrhenius law.
+By assuming the existence of a control-conjugate landscape, the design principle can be applied to environmental parameter oscillations of arbitrarily large amplitude.
+Two types of oscillation-induced performances are demonstrated to exemplify the design principle.

-Consider a general catalytic reaction pathway comprising $N$ intermediate reaction steps.
-For simplicity, it is illustrated in Fig.~\ref{Fig:landscape} as a 3-state catalytic cycle with $N=3$ intermediate steps, converting a reactant R into a product P per clockwise cycle.
-At any stationary environment, each intermediate reaction steps $i$ from $1,2,\cdots N$ defines a forward reaction rate $r_i$ and a backward reaction rate $r_{-i}$.
-We assume that at any stationary condition within the range of interest, the reaction spontaneously goes in the forward (clockwise) direction ($\Delta G < 0$).
+\textbf{Theoretical framework for catalysis under rapid oscillation.} Consider a general catalytic reaction pathway comprising $N$ intermediate reaction steps with $2N$ reaction rates denoted by $\br=(r^+_1,r^-_{1},r^+_2,r^-_{2},\cdots, r^+_N,r^-_{N})$, where $r^+_i$ and $r^-_i$ denote the forward and backward reaction rates for the $i$-th reaction step.
+For simplicity, Fig.~\ref{fig:rates}a illustrates a 3-state catalytic cycle with $N=3$ intermediate steps, converting a reactant R into a product P per clockwise cycle.
 The dynamics of the system can be described by the master equation

-where the $\vec p$ is the probability of each intermediate state at a given time and $\hat R$ is the transition rate matrix determined by the energy landscape and the environmental condition.
-In our model, the $\hat R$ is a $N\times N$ matrix whose elements are fully determined by the $2N$ reaction rates of the reaction pathway.
-Thus the $\hat R$ is equivalent to a $2N$-dim vector $\br=(r_1,r_{-1},r_2,r_{-2},\cdots, r_N,r_{-N})$, where $r_{\pm i}$ represents the forward and backward reaction rates for the $i$-th reaction.
+where the $\vec p$ is the probability of each intermediate state at a given time and $\hat R$ is a $N\times N$ matrix whose elements are fully determined by the $2N$ reaction rates of the reaction pathway.
+In general, the catalyst could have multiple cycles and/or involve multiple reactants (and products), and the rates could depend on various environmental parameters.
+Notice that the reaction rates take into account both the reaction rate constants and the concentrations (activities) of involved chemicals, and the reaction rates are defined per catalyst.